smacke/ffsubsync/README.md

 subalign reference.srt -i unsynchronized.srt -o synchronized.srt
 ~~~

-Whether to do voice activity detection on the audo versus directly extract speech from an srt file is determined from the extension.
+Whether to perform voice activity detection on the audio or to directly extract speech from an srt file is determined from the file extension.

 # credits
 This script makes use of webrct-vad and ffmpeg / ffmpeg-python for all the audio / speech extraction.